hydrodynamicstability/statquotes/README.md

 - "Absence of evidence is not evidence of absence."

   - Unknown

+- "I remarked earlier on the tendency of economists to get the result their theory tells them to expect.
+In a talk I gave at the University of Virginia in the early 1960s, at which Warren Nutter was, I think, present, I said that if you torture the data enough, nature will always confess, a saying which, in a somewhat altered form, has taken its place in the statistical literature."

+  - Ronald Coase (1981)

+  - *How Should Economists Choose?* (Third G. Warren Nutter Lecture in Political Economy, American Enterprise Institute, Nov.
+18, 1981).
+American Enterprise Institute for Public Policy Research, 1982.

 - "Confirmation comes from repetition.
 Any attempt to avoid this statement leads at least to failure and more probably to destruction."